gerbaudo/fbu/README.rst

 Git clone
 ~~~~~~~~~

-One can also check out the development version of the code from the
+Alternatively one can check out the development version of the code from the
 `GitHub <https://github.com/gerbaudo/fbu>`_ repository:

 ::